mrognlie/fast-code-macro/README.md

 There are then six main principles:

 1. **Compiled is quick, the interpreter inches**
     * Python and similar languages are "slow" because pure Python works through the interpreter, which has a lot of overhead.
 Moving bottleneck operations to compiled code, either by vectorizing them or by compiling them with a tool like Numba, is essential for speed.
+But not everything needs to be compiled—just the critical parts.

 2. **Memory matters**
     * Reading and writing to memory can dominate the direct computational cost of a routine.
 It's often useful to avoid unnecessary reads and writes (e.g. creating intermediate arrays and reading from them), and also to make sure that data is stored in an efficient, contiguous way.